-- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, click New, then click Policy.

-- 4 Select Windows Configuration Policies, then click Next. - 5 Select Local File Rights Policy as the Policy Type, then click Next - 6 In the Define Details page fill in the following fields:
+- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, click New, then click Policy to display the Select Policy Type page. - 3 Select Local File Rights Policy, click Next to display the Define Details page, then fill in the fields: